Universal Health Services offline due to 'IT security issue'

 By Raphael Satter

-Sept 28 (Reuters) - Universal Health Services Inc UHS.N said on Monday that its network has been knocked offline following an unspecified "IT security issue."
+Sept 28 (Reuters) - Universal Health Services Inc UHS.N, one of the largest for-profit hospital operators in the United States, said on Monday its network has been knocked offline following an unspecified "IT security issue."

-The company, which runs some 400 hospitals and care centers across the United States and the United Kingdom, did not respond to emails seeking further details about the incident.
+UHS, which runs some 400 hospitals and care centers, mainly in the United States but also in the United Kingdom, did not specify the nature of the issue, saying in a brief statement it was using "established back-up processes" to recover.

-In a brief statement posted to the company's website, UHS said it was working to restore its network using backups.
-It was not clear if the issue involved a ransomware attack, which is often employed to cripple organizations by holding their data hostage.
+Text messages reviewed by Reuters showed UHS instructing employees to avoid exposing their devices to the company's corporate network, something one expert said was a sign of a ransomware outbreak.

+"I can't think of any other reason," said Gabrielle Hempel, a researcher who studies the security of medical devices and says she has been in touch with people dealing with the incident.

+Ransomware, which works by locking victims out of their computers until a ransom payment is made, has long been a pernicious threat to hospitals and health care providers.
+The coronavirus pandemic has heightened concerns that cybercriminals could target medical facilities.
-"Our facilities are using their established back-up processes including offline documentation methods," UHS said in a statement, adding that patient care "continues to be delivered safely and effectively."

-The company said no patient or employee data appeared to have been "accessed, copied or otherwise compromised."
+UHS' statement said "our facilities are using their established back-up processes including offline documentation methods," adding that patient care "continues to be delivered safely and effectively."
+It said no patient or employee data appeared to have been compromised.

+In text messages to employees, the company said the disruption "may last 24 hours or more."

+"Do NOT attempt to connect to UHS email or other UHS network applications," one of the messages said.

 ((Raphael.Satter@thomsonreuters.com;))